The Weeknd Shares Risque Tiny Bikini Photo Of Girlfriend Bella Hadid

 Though Bella didn’t share her own bikini photo with fans on her own Instagram account, last week she did share a video with her more than 21 million followers that showed The Weeknd in action in Asia.

-She shared a clip of her boyfriend up on stage in Hong Kong, sweetly gushing over him in the caption.
+She shared a clip of her boyfriend performing on stage in Hong Kong, sweetly gushing over him in the caption.

 “Hong Kong…I love you Starboy,” she captioned the clip she shared with her fans.